Zig is a general-purpose programming language and toolchain for maintaining robust, optimal and reusable software.

 • Alok Parlikar

-• This section is updated at the beginning of each month.
+• This section is updated daily.